10up/Open-Source-Best-Practices/_includes/markdown/Testing.md

 We utilize [the new Markdown support](https://github.blog/2022-05-09-supercharging-github-actions-with-job-summaries/) of GH Actions summary to include the test results in the job summary.

-To generate the markdown report, we use [`mochawesome`](https://www.npmjs.com/package/cypress-mochawesome-reporter) reporter.
-The reporter generates JSON and HTML reports.
-We use `mochawesome` JSON reports by updating the cypress configuration as follows.
+To generate the markdown report, we use [`mochawesome`](https://www.npmjs.com/package/cypress-mochawesome-reporter) reporter to generate JSON and HTML reports.
+We use `mochawesome` JSON reports by updating the Cypress configuration as follows:

 ```javascript
 // tests/cypress/cypress-config.js